Gary Plan: Gary Plan in New York City

 The platoon system gained acceptance in Gary and received national attention during the early decades of the twentieth century.
 In 1914, New York City hired Wirt as a part-time consultant to introduce the work-study-play He became a consultant on a one-week-a-month basis at a fee of $10,000 a year.
 Mayor John Purroy Mitchel had visited Gary and was an enthusiastic advocate as the city worked to restructure schools buildings and schedules.
 In the following three years, however, the Gary system encountered resistance from students, parents, and labor leaders concerned that the plan simply trained children to work in factories and the fact that Gary's Plan was in predominantly Jewish areas.
 In part because of backing from the Rockefeller family, the plan became heavily identified with the interest of big business.
-"In January 1916, the Board of Education released a report finding students attending Gary Plan schools performed worse than those in 'non-Garyuzed schools' ."
+"In January 1916, the Board of Education released a report finding students attending Gary Plan schools performed worse than those in 'non-Garyized schools'."
 This opposition was a major factor in the defeat of New York Mayor Mitchel in his bid for reelection in 1917.